Formal Basic Education

 For a comprehensive list of second-shift schools, please refer to this page.

-3. When is the registration period for public schools? ⬇️
+When is the registration period for public schools?⬇️

 The Ministry of Education and Higher Education is responsible for communicating the registration period for public schools.
-UNHCR will share updates under the Latest News as soon as available.
+UNHCR will share updates under the Access to Education page as soon as available.

 If your children meet either of the following requirements, they are eligible for enrollment in pre-primary education.
 Please reach out to the nearest school for registration.